xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-j4-dmenu-desktop.md

 They are automatically **downloaded** and **extracted** to `$wrksrc`.

 `xbps-src` keeps distfiles in `hostdir/sources`.
-This means that if you build the package several times, distfiles will be downloaded once.
+This means that if you build the package several times, the distfile(s) will be downloaded once.

-Another feature of distfiles is their checksum checking.
-It doesn't happen often on GitHub, but self hosted releases can change from time to time.
+Another feature of distfiles is checksum checking using `checksum` template variable.
+It doesn't happen often on GitHub, but self hosted releases can be retroactively changed .
 This shouldn't happen, a versioned release should always be the same, but this can happen by accident.

 The less likely scenario is that the distfile has been changed maliciously and some unwanted code has been added.